How Do You Find Your Audience in Google Analytics?

 The segment customization available within Google Analytics is good, but other products such as Segment and mParticle connect customer segment data to marketing automation and engagement tools, as well as recommendations engines, email marketing suites, and many more powerful business tools.
 These customer data platforms centralize customer and audience data to unlock new business intelligence and marketing automation potential.

-Social Media Audience Analysissocial media marketing strategy
+Social Media Audience Analysis

 As well as analyzing your audience from websites and apps, social media analysis helps reveal insights into those who connect with your brand’s social media content.
-Most social media platforms have built-in data studios designed for tracking social media metrics
+Most social media platforms have built-in data studios designed for tracking social media metrics.

 In Facebook, the ‘People Engaged’ tab provides demographic insights.
 It’s a similar story on Instagram under the ‘Insights’ tab, which allows you to look at stories, posts, videos, and reels.
 For Twitter, there is a free tool called FollowerWonk that helps you analyze the interests of your followers.
 In all of these examples, the goal is practically the same: find common threads or mutual ground to inform your marketing, content, and sales tactics.